khubaib165/eatcycle.github.io/README.md

 ## License

 This project is provided under the MIT License.
-Add a `LICENSE` file if not already present.

 ---